When one person is at the water fountain, a line may form.

 They stand and wait, wait, wait their turn.

 Many elected officials treat their position as their personal water fountain.

-But elected offices belong to the citizens of the United States,
+But elected offices belong to the citizens of the United States, not to office-holders.

 Swamps are created when even good water sits in one place too long.

 Citizens have a right to make any political primary a challenged race.

 The water fountain mentality is not the best way to lead a Republic.

 This is why I am encouraging contested GOP Primary races against members of Congress who are not solidly pro-Trump.

 I have heard that rumble of discontent thriughout the country.

 And we should expect that all involved would act with